 Working in property, we are all used to leading busy lives.
 And you don't get sick days when you work on commission.
-So when you have a lot going on, how do you ensure your business doesn't suffer more than it absolutely has to?
-How do you limit the damage?

 It's time for your database to do the heavy lifting.

-If you've got things going on outside of real estate that you need to prioritise right now, like health, or family, then it's important that the time you are able to spend in the office, working on your business is highly leveraged.
+It's important that the time you are able to spend in the office, working on your business is highly leveraged.

 When you get a moment to spare, think:

 How can I best use the time I've got to keep in touch with as many people as possible?

 The more touch-points you have with homeowners in your area, the more seeds you plant for future business.

 We all know real estate is a numbers game